rkuma183/wilsonmar.github.io/_posts/2017-08-11-terraform.md

 This tutorial is a step-by-step hands-on introduction to use of Terraform to deploy a cluster of web servers and a load balancer on AWS and other providers (clouds).

 Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.
 Repeatable.
 Versioned.
 Documented.
 Automated.
 Testable.
 Shareable.

 https://www.terraform.io/intro/index.html

 ## Competitors to Terraform

-<a target="_blank" href="https://blog.gruntwork.io/why-we-use-terraform-and-not-chef-puppet-ansible-saltstack-or-cloudformation-7989dad2865c#.63ls7fpkq">NOTE</a> Other IAC tools include Chef, Puppet, Ansible, SaltStack, AWS CloudFormation.
+<a target="_blank" href="https://blog.gruntwork.io/why-we-use-terraform-and-not-chef-puppet-ansible-saltstack-or-cloudformation-7989dad2865c#.63ls7fpkq">NOTE</a>: Other IAC (Infrastructure as Code) tools include Chef, Puppet, Ansible, SaltStack, AWS CloudFormation.

 <table border="1" cellpadding="4" cellspacing="0">
 <tr valign="bottom"><th> &nbsp; </th><th> CloudFormation </th><th> Terraform </th></tr>